Blogs

 New regional geopolitics and conclusion

 We can define the new Libyan geopolitics through the following points.
 First, the spread of arms throughout the Sahara-Sahel region, the area of old and current conflicts.
 Secondly, the border threat felt by Egypt, Algeria and Tunisia due to the internal conflict.
 Finally, the disinterest of the new Libyan authorities in the Greater South, as it has practically become independent, controlling almost all trade through the Sahara.
 Al-Qaeda, through subgroups such as Fajr Lybia, is trying to establish an Islamic State of North Africa imitating that of Iraq.
-To this end, in the conquered areas, Daesh destroys the tribal paradigm by liquidating the tribal chiefs who do not want to ally with them with the goal to terrorize the rest.
-It is through these practices that all jihadist militias were able to ally themselves at the end of 2015.
-Faced with this, the United Nations sponsored as Prime Minister Fayez Sarrraj, who was installed in Tripoli in April 2016.
+To this end, in the conquered areas, Daesh destroys the tribal paradigm by liquidating tribal chiefs who do not want to ally with them in goal to terrorize the rest.
+It is through these practices that all the jihadist militias were able to ally themselves at the end of 2015.
+Faced with this, the United Nations sponsored Fayez Sarrraj as Prime Minister, who was installed in Tripoli in April 2016.

 Al Jazeera, A. (December 18, 2017).
 Haftar: Libya's UN-backed government's mandate obsolete.